hmerzin/completion-handler-turorial/README.md

 3) click `done` to dismiss the keyboard and look at the result

-making this taught me about completion handlers and how to make sure all updates from the asynchronous request happen on time
+Making this taught me about completion handlers and how to make sure all updates from the asynchronous request happen on time